z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_03_AnimatedSprite.md

 location, and show it using this graphical data."

 The rest of the code should be simple to understand.
-We create a structure which holds a key scancode which will allow us to move the sprite into the state, the graphical data to use when in the state, and a value to adjust the sprite's screen position each time round the game loop while in the state.
+We create a structure which holds a key scancode which will allow us to detech user input and hence change state on cue, the graphical data to use when in the state, and a value to adjust the sprite's screen position by each time round the game loop while in the state.
 In this simple example we only have two such states for the sprite, moving left and moving right, so we have an array of 2 of these structures.

 The "game loop" therefore iteratess over the array testing for the key scancode for each state.
 If the relevant key is pressed we adopt that